Indigenous-Led Education Network

 Click on the button with three dots (bottom right) to see the interactive map in full-screen!

 Mission & Vision

-The ILED Network is a growing, collaborative network of organisations in support of Indigenous-led education.
+The ILED Network is a growing, collaborative network of organisations in support of education led by Indigenous peoples.
 The shared intention of these impact-first organisations is:

 The Story of ILED

 The Global Network on Indigenous-led Education (ILED) was created in 2020.
-The seed for an ILED Network grew when various grassroots and support organisations found each other in their shared challenges and aspirations: seeking more recognition, visibility, support and funds for holistic approaches to community resilience, and especially for their work on community-led education.
+The seed for an ILED Network grew when various grassroots and support organisations found each other in their shared aspirations: seeking greater recognition, visibility, support and funds for holistic approaches to community resilience, especially around community-led education.

-These different organisations were witnessing the various ways that formal education systems continue to marginalise Indigenous peoples across the globe.
-Simultaneously, Indigenous communities are facing many threats and problems such as human rights abuses, loss and destruction of Indigenous lands and territories, dispossession and discrimination.
-These daily challenges have made it increasingly difficult for Indigenous communities to pass on their knowledge, language and culture.
+These different organisations witnessed the various ways that formal education systems continue to marginalise Indigenous peoples across the globe.
+Simultaneously, Indigenous communities are facing human rights abuses, loss and destruction of Indigenous lands and territories, dispossession and discrimination.
+These daily challenges made it increasingly difficult for Indigenous communities to pass on their knowledge, language and culture.

-By joining forces and working together, the different organisations hope to have a bigger impact.
-After a series of exploratory discussions and calls, the network became a reality after hosting its first webinar in January 2021.
+Following a series of exploratory discussions and calls, the network became a reality in January 2021.